I'm an Oligarch in Russia

 About This Novel

 The new book "In America: My Uncle Don Quixote" has been released.
-Readers are welcome to comment ---------------------------------Zheng Zhi awakened the daily intelligence system in Moscow.
-[There seems to be some changes in the big market banks recently] [Recently, due to the broadcast of a variety show, the tomato color of a certain brand of lipstick will be best-selling in the next month] [A game developed by a certain stupid company will win the TGA annual award next week, and the stock price will increase by 270% in one week] [Next month, a short video software will start to acquire a local software in the United States, and the early acquisition is expected to make a profit of 700 million US dollars]...
-Zheng Zhi relied on the intelligence provided by the daily intelligence system to become the world's richest man in just 5 years.
+Readers are welcome to comment. ---------------------------------- Zheng Zhi awakened the daily intelligence system in Moscow.
+[There seems to be something unusual happening in the big market banks recently] [Recently, due to the broadcast of a variety show, the tomato color of a certain brand of lipstick will be best-selling in the next month] [A game developed by a stupid company will win the TGA annual award next week, and the stock price will increase by 270% in one week] [Next month, a short video software will start to acquire a local software in the United States.
+The early acquisition is expected to make a profit of US$700 million] ...
+Relying on the information provided by the daily intelligence system, Zheng Zhi became the richest man in the world in just 5 years.
 "Mr. Zheng Zhi, what is the secret of your success?"
-Zheng Zhi smiled slightly during the interview: "It all depends on your own efforts and you work hard to change everything."
+Zheng Zhi smiled slightly during the interview: "It's all about your own efforts and trying to change everything."

 What Readers Think